rich-ma/aA-study-guide/week 1/day 3.md

     return 0;
 }
 ```
+- this method utilizes a few helpers, first it adds the edges into the graph, then it visits the graph using DFS, and creates a boolean to check whether or not we've visited the nodes yet.
+-

 # Web
 ---
 ## What happens when you type in www.google.com?
+1. Type in Maps.google.com

-1. Browser checks cache for a DNS record to find corresponding IP address of google.com
+2. Browser checks cache for a DNS record to find corresponding IP address of google.com
+- DNS(Domain Name System) is a database that maintains name of websites(URL) and the IP address linked to it
+- every URL has a unique IP address, which belongs to the computer that hosts the server of the website that we are visiting.
+- for example, google's IP is http://209.85.227.104, which you can visit
+   - DNS is like a phonebook for websites, listing URLs and their respective IP addresses
+- Browser will check four caches to find the DNS records
+  - First, checks browser cache to see if it is in our list of previously visited sites, which our browser stores for a fixed duration
+  - Second, browser checks the OS cache, a system call(i.e. gethostname on Windows) to your computer OS, since your computer also has a cache of DNS records
+  - third, it checks the router cache, which stores its own records as well
+  - Fourth, it checks the ISP(Internet service provider), last one
+- not the best in terms of security, but cache's are important to network traffic and improving data transfer time.

-2. If the request URL is not in the cache, ISP's DNS server initiates a DNS request to find the IP address of the server that hosts google.com
+3. If the request URL is not in the cache, ISP's DNS server initiates a DNS request to find the IP address of the server that hosts google.com
+- If the URL is not in any of the four caches, ISP's DNS will intiate a DNS query to find the IP address at the server that hosts the site you are trying to go to(maps.google.com)
+-

-3. browser initiates a TCP connection with the server
+4. browser initiates a TCP connection with the server

-4. the browser sends an http request to the web server
+5. the browser sends an http request to the web server

-5. server handles the request and sends back a response
+6. server handles the request and sends back a response

-6. server sounds out an HTTP response
+7. server sounds out an HTTP response

-7. browser displays the HTML content(for html responses which is the most common)
+8. browser displays the HTML content(for html responses which is the most common)
-8.